lenincompres/DOM.js/README.md

 ## DOM.js and P5.js

 Yes, DOM.set works for P5.js elements.
-If you are not familiar with P5.js?
-[Remedy that](https://p5js.org/).
+If you are not familiar with P5.js, please [remedy that](https://p5js.org/).

 ```javascript
 p5.set({